-With the perfect balance of ingredients and flavors, it’s no wonder that this is one of the most popular Olive Garden soups!
+With the perfect balance of ingredients and flavors, it’s no wonder that Pasta e Fagioli is an Olive Garden favorite!

 Ground beef, veggies, white and red beans, and plenty of Italian seasonings simmer together in a rich tomato broth.